Nina-mvH/data-pipeline-demo/README.md

 After you have all your packages ready and necessary file edits made, take the following steps in the terminal:
 >> ./run.sh //this will prompt you to enter your database password...do that

->> python UI.py //this will produce a link, open that to search and sort through the database
+>> python UI.py //this will produce a link, open that link

+This should open a web application that will allow you to search through the data.